Veryo/RemitlyTask/README.md

+## Main Folder
-# The main folder contains the main method to solve the problem
+The main folder contains the main method to solve the problem.
+This is where the core logic of the application resides.

+## Test Folder
-# Test folder  contains tests to test it and fixtures fodler with the json data
+The test folder contains tests and a `fixtures` folder with the JSON data used for testing.

-# Running tests
+## Running Tests
 ```
   cd tests
 ```